KhusainovFarrukh/Progee-API/README.md

   - **Spring Data JPA** for data access layers
   - **Spring Security** for authentication and authorization
   - **JWT** for tokens and share security information between two parties — a client and a server
-  - **Jakarta Validation API** for for expressing and validating application constraints
+  - **Jakarta Validation API** for expressing and validating application constraints
   - **Lombok** for reducing boilerplate code
   - and etc.

 ## Usage

-**Attention!** This project for some configuration properties (username and password of PostgreSQL, secret key of HMAC256 algorithm used to encode/decode JWT token) uses IntelliJ IDEA environment variables.
-Define your environtment variables or paste your values directly to places where environment variables are used:
+**Attention!** This project uses IntelliJ IDEA environment variables for some configuration properties (secret key of HMAC256 algorithm used to encode/decode JWT token).
+Define your environment variables or paste your values directly to places where environment variables are used:

-- spring.datasource.username=${DB_USERNAME} at application.properties: line 6
-- spring.datasource.password=${DB_PASSWORD} at application.properties: line 7
 - System.getenv("MY_JWT_SECRET") at JWTUtils: line 34

 ## Contribution